 Tijmen Jan Moser has a PhD from Utrecht University and has worked as a geophysical consultant for a number of companies and institutes (Amoco, Institut Français du Pétrole, Karlsruhe University, Bergen University, Statoil/Hydro, Geophysical Institute of Israel, Fugro-Jason, Horizon Energy Partners).
 For the last few years he has been working independently with associations with ZTerra, SGS-Horizon and others.
-His main interests include seismic imaging, asymptotic methods, seismic reservoir characterization and diffractions.
+He is based in The Hague, The Netherlands.
+His main interests include seismic imaging, asymptotic methods, seismic reservoir characterization, diffraction and geothermal exploration.
 He has authored many influential papers on ray theory and ray methods, Born inversion and modeling, macro-model independent imaging, and diffraction imaging, several of which have received Best Paper awards (SEG, 2005 Honorary mention, EAGE 2007 and 2009, Eotvos Award).
-He is Editor-in-Chief of Geophysical Prospecting and is serving on SEG's Geoscientists without Borders and Publication Committee and EAGE's Oil Gas & Geoscience Division Committee.
+He is Editor-in-Chief of Geophysical Prospecting and is serving on SEG's Publication Committee and EAGE's Oil Gas & Geoscience Division Committee.
 He is a member of SEG and MAA and honorary member of EAGE.

 Conduits and Seals in Hydrocarbon Reservoirs: A Geomechanical Approach